istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 per cluster or per pod but operators can't identify external services by domain names.
 Network policies only satisfy the fifth requirement if the attackers are not able to break from a malicious container into the Kubernetes node and interfere with the implementation of the policies inside said node.
-The sixth requirement is satisfied as well: there is no need to change the code or the container environment.
+Lastly, network policies do satisfy the sixth requirement: Operators don't need to change the code or the container environment.
 We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.